NethServer/docs/administrator-manual/en/mail.rst

     because the alterMIME [#alterMIME]_ project which provides the actual implementation is no longer developed and can stop working at any time.

-If the optional ``nethserver-mail-disclaimer`` package was installed,
+If the optional ``nethserver-mail-disclaimer`` RPM was installed from the terminal,
 |product| can automatically append a
 legal notice to sent messages.
 This text is also known as "disclaimer" and it can be used to meet some legal requirements.